dishmint/LexicalCases/README.md

-# TextPatternCases
+# LexicalCases

-Extract abstract text patterns from a source text.
+Search text for lexical patterns.

 ---
 ## Overview

-Find bits of text that match a pattern specified by TextPattern.
+Find text matching a lexical pattern.

-For example, the following will match strings of the form "this is a cool place", or "this is a wonderful book".
+For example, the following will match text of the form "this is a cool place", or "this is a wonderful book".
 ```Mathematica
 TextPattern["this is a ", TextType["Adjective"], " ", TextType["Noun"]]
 ```